splunk/splunk-operator/docs/Examples.md

  - For Standalone & License Manager, these applications will be installed as normal.
  - For SearchHeadClusters, these applications will only be installed on the SHC Deployer and pushed to the members via SH Bundle push.
- - For IndexerClusters, these applications will only be installed on the ClusterMaster and pushed to the indexers in the cluster via CM Bundle push.
+ - For IndexerClusters, these applications will only be installed on the ClusterManager and pushed to the indexers in the cluster via CM Bundle push.

 For application installation the preferred method will be through the `defaultsUrlApps`